Worldbuilding/worldbuilding.github.io/kaztron/cogs/wordfilter.md

 Change the bot output channel for wordfilter warnings.

-Switches between the configured filter warning channel and the general bot output channel (#mods and #bot_output at time of writing).
+Switches between the configured filter warning channel and the general bot output channel (#mods and #bot-output at time of writing).

 **Usage:**
 * `.filter switch`